Helle Thomsen: Return to club handball

 In 2018 she became the head coach of norwegian club Molde Elite on a two year deal.
 When her contract expired in 2020, she left the club.

 In 2020 she became the head coach of Turkish club Kastamonu Bld.
 GSK, but just a year later she left the club, due to a clause in her contract, that allowed her to leave a year later.
 Instead she became the assistant coach and later head coach of French club Neptunes de Nantes.
 She left the club in 2024, after being released of her contract.
 It was during a turbulent time at the club, where due to economy many players and personal was leaving the club.

 In 2024 she returned to CSM București to become the head coach again.
 Thomsen said regarding the offer, that she initially wanted to return to Denmark, but was drawn by the allure of playing in the Champions League.

 Denmark

 On April 9th, 2025 it was announced that she will take over as the head coach of the Denmark women's team in the summer of 2025, replacing Jesper Jensen.
 This makes her the only second woman to coach the Danish national team after Else Birkmose, who was the coach from 1963 to 1965.
 This meant she left her coaching position at CSM București on mutual termination one year before her contract expired.
 She signed a contract with the Danish national team until 2028.

 On September 20th, 2025 she had her debut match; a 39-23 win in a friendly against Iceland.
+At her first major international tournament for Denmark, the 2025 World Women's Handball Championship, they went out in the quarterfinal to France after winning all matches in the group stages.
+The Danish team was affected by a lot of players missing the tournament including goalkeepers Sandra Toft and Althea Reinhardt and pivots Sarah Iversen and Rikke Iversen.
+This was the first time since 2019 that Denmark left a major international tournament without any medals.